 There is of course also the option to ask for reasonable adjustments to help you balance your studies and personal life.
 These include sitting an exam in a separate location to allow for more breaks and alternative forms of assessment.
-To view the full list, take a look at our full Support for Pregnant Students Policy.
+To view the full list, take a look at our full Pregnancy, Maternity and Parenting Guide.

 Support for partners

 We also offer support to those whose partner is pregnant, regardless of your gender.